Leahnawho/Superpixel-network/README.md

 ### Training
 The model is trained for 1000 epochs.
 After 1000 epochs, calculated accuracy is about 0.94.
-Loss function for the training is basically just a binary crossentropy

 ---
 ## How to use
 ### Dependencies